yunyurain/C-SCNR/README.md

 ```

 ## Tutorial
-The following instruction walks you through a pipeline to construct conformal prediction intervals with **C-SCNR**, in assistance of the codes in this repository.
+The following instruction walks you through the pipeline to construct conformal prediction intervals with **C-SCNR**, in assistance of the codes in this repository.